 I remember the days and weeks leading up to our wedding I had been an emotional mess.
 I cried the day before we left for Barbados.
 I cried on the airplane.
 I cried when we got there.
 I cried when we got our marriage certificate.
 So on the day of our wedding I tried really hard to hold it together.
 When my dad and I were waiting to walk up to the alter I had a moment where I was alone with my thoughts and the weight of how special that moment was, where I was marrying my best friend all came rushing at me.
 I quickly forced myself out of it and didn’t cry again until the reception when I was listening to the amazing speeches from my best friends, family and Robin.

-Since we hadn’t seen each other all day, when we saw each other for the first time we both had huge, goofy, excited smiles.
-We wrote vows ahead of time that we each repeated and we had some funny laughs throughout it.
+Since we hadn’t seen each other all day, when we saw each other for the first time we both had huge, goofy, excited smiles on our faces.
+We wrote vows ahead of time that we each repeated and we had some funny laughs throughout our ceremony.
 Once the “I dos” were done we had a little cocktail hour with a steel pan player, lots of rum punch for our guests and we took photos on the beach with our wedding party.
 One of my favourite moments was after the cocktail hour when Robin and I jumped into the room where he got ready just to make sure we had everything and we had a moment alone to say “hi”, give each other a hug, and then a high-five.

-It was the perfect celebration and so great to have a week to relax and connect with all our guests.
+It was the perfect celebration and was made even better by the fact that we had a week to relax and connect with all our guests.
 When we returned home we had a mini stay-cation/honeymoon touring the Prince Edward County wineries and then a few weeks later, a huge reception party in our condo party room in Toronto.

 These wonderful photos were taken by Gina Francesca Photography